-What a grand tree, noble, majestic, durable both in appearance and in actual performance.
-In all seasons, I find this tree inspirational in all seasons.
+A truly grand tree!
+Noble, majestic, and durable both in appearance and in actual performance, I find this tree inspirational in all seasons.
 White Oak is never gaudy or flashy but always solidly attractive.
-The structure, foliage, bark color; all of its attributes come together to cause one to reflect on the majesty of God's handiwork.
+The structure, foliage, and bark color (all of its attributes in fact) come together to cause one to reflect on the majesty of God's handiwork.

-1. Be sure you have a suitable environment.
-While not extremely hard to please, White Oak will not tolerate extremely poor soils.
-Do not attempt to place this tree in poorly drained or severely compacted soils.
-If growing conditions are marginal, you may want to substitute with Burr Oak or Swamp Chestnut Oak.
-Also be certain you have enough room for this tree to grow.
+1. Be sure you have a suitable soil environment.
+While not overly hard to please, White Oak will not tolerate extremely poor soils.
+Do not attempt to place this tree in poorly drained or severely compacted traffic areas as described above.
+If growing conditions are marginal, you may want to substitute a Burr Oak or Swamp Chestnut Oak instead.

-2. Think ahead.
+3. Think ahead.
 White Oak should be planted where it can grow undisturbed for centuries.
-Place the tree at a location where it is not likely be in the way of future construction or excavation sites.
+Place the tree in a location not likely to be disturbed by future construction or excavation.

-3. Purchase trees that have been propagated and grown in root pruning containers.
+4. Purchase trees that have been propagated and grown in root-pruning containers.
 Trees grown by conventional methods are off to a very slow start at best.
-Root pruning containers are designed to create a fibrous root system.
-If properly installed and cared for, a root pruned tree will establish very quickly with little to no transplant shock.
+Root-pruning containers are designed to create a fibrous root system, and if properly installed and cared for, a root-pruned tree will establish very quickly with little to no transplant shock.

 |Tree Container Size||Stem Caliper||Plant Height||Price|